DIAGNijmegen/website-content/README.md

 1. Install npm==7.12.0
 2. Run css build in `radboudumc-theme`: `npm run deploy-watch`

+To automatically build and host the website in a docker image, follow the instruction in the docker folder.

 ## Design resources

 If you design an image/poster or similar for the website, please store the